 Furthermore, each assigner should be allowed to read and update only switch rules related to its own assignment (otherwise one assigner can gain access to all assignments through the switches).
 Such a constraint can be enforced by the (distributed) controller.

 IV.
 ANALYSIS

 To prove the effectiveness of our detection algorithm (Alg.
-1), we now derive the probability of detecting several attacks: (1) single packet attacks (drop and inject), (2) dropping an entire flow, (3) injecting a new flow, and (4) collusion.
+1), we now derive the probabilities and expected times for detection of attacks, from single packet to complete flow attack with one and more attackers.